 Please contact our counselor, Daniel Sulfridge, to schedule an appointment.
-Mr. Sulfridge can be reached at firstname.lastname@example.org or by calling 606-546-1684.
+Daniel can be contacted at firstname.lastname@example.org or by calling 606-546-1684.
 All information will be kept Confidential and is free to all students.

 The Center for Counseling is dedicated to providing quality psychological services to students of Union College.
 It is the intention of the Center to protect your confidential information as required by law and in keeping with your rights.
 Our standards are informed by Kentucky law.

 All information is private and will not be shared with anyone beyond the Center for Counseling staff.
 There may be times when a student is receiving services from both the Center for Counseling and Student Health Services.
 Information may be disclosed between these two offices under the same State statutes.

 No information, including the fact that you are receiving counseling, will be shared with relatives, professors, or university authorities without your written permission.
 The only exceptions are: